omarsheds/APPLE-Healthcare/README.md

 2- UI/UX design was done by Adobe XD tool

-3- Front-end was developed in HTML , CSS
+3- Front-end was developed in HTML , CSS , JavaScript

 4- Database was implemented using SQLite